atari-vcs/cargo/src/doc/src/reference/config.md

 together.
 Numbers, strings, and booleans will use the value in the deeper config directory taking precedence over ancestor directories, where the home directory is the lowest priority.
 Arrays will be joined together.

+At present, when being invoked from a workspace, Cargo does not read config files from crates within the workspace. i.e. if a workspace has two crates in it, named `/projects/foo/bar/baz/mylib` and `/projects/foo/bar/baz/mybin`, and there are Cargo configs at `/projects/foo/bar/baz/mylib/.cargo/config.toml` and `/projects/foo/bar/baz/mybin/.cargo/config.toml`, Cargo does not read those configuration files if it is invoked from the workspace root (`/projects/foo/bar/baz/`).

+> **Note:** Cargo also reads config files without the `.toml` extension, such as
+> `.cargo/config`.
+Support for the `.toml` extension was added in version 1.39
+> and is the preferred form.
+If both files exist, Cargo will use the file
+> without the extension.

 ### Configuration format